Skip to Main Content

 “Since students can borrow up to the full cost of attendance (which includes room, board, books, and supplies), any extra will be refunded, and they can use the money for these things,” says Robert Farrington, founder of The College Investor.
 “If a student is frugal, they can potentially save the money,” he adds.

 However, there are also restrictions on what you can use the funds for.
-Student loan funds are intended to pay for the cost of attendance for college.
+Student loan funds are intended to pay for the cost of attendance at college.
 This typically includes tuition, food and housing, books, supplies, transportation, school fees, and other costs necessary to attend school.
-You can use your loan funds for any of these expenses but can't use them for extras like entertainment, non-essential purchases, other debt payments, etc.
+You can use your loan funds for any of these expenses, but can't use them for extras like entertainment, non-essential purchases, other debt payments, etc.

 Even if you receive extra loan funds, it's important to remember that they still come at a cost.
 “Realize that interest is likely accruing on the loan, so over-borrowing is not a good idea,” says Farrington.